informatrix/informatrix.github.io/_posts/2015-10-31-Positive-Definite.md

 \end{align}
 $$

 The above is just a vectorized form of `quadratic function`.
 We can generalize it to any dimensional function.
-Lots of real application can be modeled using quadratic function.
+Lots of real applications can be modeled using quadratic function.
 Often the goal is to maximize the function to get the maximal profit/gain.
 When we apply the gradient descent method, the second derivative ( `Hessian`) tells about the convexity or concavity.

 Here $$M$$ is the `Hessian` matrix for the function $$f(x,y)$$.
 If we let $$M$$ be a `PD` matrix, we would know that the function is convex is the local region.
 With the property, we could search the local minimum using the gradient method.